Eleanor Bron: Early work

 Bron began her career in the Cambridge Footlights revue of 1959, titled The Last Laugh, in which Peter Cook also appeared.
 The addition of a female performer to the Footlights was a departure; until that time it had been all-male, with female characters portrayed in drag.

 Film appearances

 Bron's film appearances include the role of Ahme in the Beatles' film Help!
-(1965); her name inspired Paul McCartney when he composed "Eleanor Rigby".
+(1965); her name may have been one of the inspirations for Paul McCartney when he composed "Eleanor Rigby".
 Other roles included the doctor who grounds Michael Caine's character in Alfie (1966), the unattainable Margaret Spencer in Peter Cook and Dudley Moore's film Bedazzled (1967), Hermione Roddice in Ken Russell's Women in Love (1969), and Sisters McFee and MacArthur in The National Health (1973).

 She also appeared in the films Two for the Road (1967) alongside Albert Finney and Audrey Hepburn, and A Touch of Love (1969) with Sandy Dennis and Ian McKellen.
 She later appeared in film adaptations of Black Beauty (1994), and A Little Princess (1995).